yourwelcomematt/matt-obsidian-vault/Photography/Focal Length.md

 - Focal length range: 24-35mm
 - Great for capturing wide shots without distortion
-- Can create distance between objects or people when used in tight spaces, allowing it to influence the viewer's perspective
-- Results in a stylised look
+- Increases the perceived distance (depth) between the foreground and the background
 - Good for landscape and architectural photography

 ### Standard / Normal